The Budded Cross

 Other terms and styles

 The terms Treflée Cross, Trefoil Cross, Botonée Cross or Bottony Cross are used more in heraldry than in a religious context.
 They are artistic variations of the Cross Crosslet and usually shown with all four arms the same length like the Greek Cross.

 The shape of the cross arm also has significance.
 The arm edges are usually either straight, to give more focus on the buds, or Pattée.

-There is no standard to determine just how big the disc should be to qualify as a Pommee Cross; just as there is no standard to determine how large a hill should be before it is called a mountain.
-But generally, in a Pommee Cross the discs are wider than the thickness of the cross arms.
+There is no standard to determine just how big each disc should be to qualify as a Pommee Cross, (similarly there is no requirement that all discs have the same diameter); just as there is no standard to determine how large a hill should be before it is called a mountain.
+But usually the discs are wider than the thickness of the cross arms.

 The arms ends can be straight, concave, or convex, depending on whether the designer wishes to show the bud is 'attached' to the arm (as in the concave arm end) or 'leaving' the cross (as in the convex arm end).

 Botonéess is a heraldic term from the French bouton.
 English: 'button' or 'knob', with various spellings; Bottony and Botonee being the most common.
 Other spellings include Botonny, Botonnée and Botonné, using mixtures of single and double 't', 'n' and 'e' (with or without an acute).

 "Faith, Hope, Love; The greatest of these is love."
 A life of faith, hope and love is necessary to attain everlasting life in heaven.
 Once in heaven, our faith and hope will have served their purpose, since when the good things believed and hoped for come to fruition, the faith and hope ceases.
 Love will continue, but not in its earthly, human form.
 In Heaven, love will be made perfect and we will perfectly love God.